christianareas/openapi-components/README.md

 ```

 ### Use the OpenAPI Data Hook
-Import `useOpenApiData` and start building your API docs.
-All valid OpenAPI objects and properties you passed to `OpenApiDataProvider` are available.
+Import `useOpenApiData`, use it to save your OpenAPI data, and start building your API docs.
+All the valid OpenAPI objects and properties you passed to `OpenApiDataProvider` are available.
 For example:

 ```tsx
 import { useOpenApiData } from "openapi-components"